grammyjs/web-app/README.md

 simply re-exports the API provided by Telegram's JS module which you must still script-tag include.

-The advantage package bundles up TypeScript types, which may make it easier to set up the project.
+The advantage of this package is that is bundles up TypeScript types, which may make it easier to set up the project.
 In addition, it will allow you to properly scope access to `window.Telegram`, rather than relying on the global scope.

 ## Installation